The Unfaithful Wife: Plot

-Insurance broker Charles Desvallées lives in a beautiful house in the countryside near Paris with his wife Hélène and their young son.
-Hélène often goes to Paris, allegedly for shopping, beauty treatments and cinema sessions.
-By accident Charles discovers she was not at the hairdresser as she had claimed.
-He gradually grows more suspicious about the way she employs her time and asks a private investigator to follow her.
-The investigator reports that his wife regularly sees a writer called Victor Pégala at his home in Neuilly-sur-Seine.
+Insurance broker Charles Desvallées lives in a beautiful house in the countryside near Paris with his wife, Hélène, and their young son.
+Hélène often goes to Paris, allegedly to shop, get beauty treatments, and watch films.
+One day, Charles discovers Hélène was not at the hairdresser as she had claimed.
+He gradually grows more suspicious about the way his wife spends her time and hires a private investigator to follow her.
+The private investigator informs Charles that Hélène has been seeing a writer named Victor Pégala at his flat in Neuilly-sur-Seine.

-On a day his wife is busy hosting a birthday party for their son, Charles pays Pégala a visit.
-At first he tells the confused writer jovially that he and his wife have an open marriage and sits and talks pleasantly with him.
-He asks for a tour of the small flat.
-On seeing the bed his demeanour changes.
-He spots a giant cigarette lighter at the bedside, which had been a third anniversary present to his wife from him.
-He suddenly grabs a stone bust and kills Pégala with two violent blows to the head.
-Charles then meticulously cleans up and removes all fingerprints.
-He takes away Pégala's body in his car and disposes of it in a pond.
+On a day Hélène is busy hosting a birthday party for their son, Charles visits Pégala.
+At first, he tells the confused writer jovially that he and his wife have an open marriage and sits and talks pleasantly with him.
+Charles then asks Pégala for a tour of the small flat and upon seeing the bed, his demeanor changes.
+He spots at the bedside the giant cigarette lighter he had given to Hélène on their third anniversary.
+Charles suddenly grabs a stone bust and kills Pégala with two violent blows to the head.
+He then meticulously cleans up the crime scenes and removes all his fingerprints.
+Charles stuffs Pégala's body into his car and throws it into a pond.

-The following days, Hélène appears to feel unwell.
+In the following days, Hélène appears unwell.
 Two detectives turn up to interrogate her about Pégala, who has been reported missing by his ex-wife.
-Hélène's name has been found in his address book, but she pretends that he had been only a distant acquaintance.
+Hélène's name has been found in Pégala's address book, but she pretends that he had been only a distant acquaintance.
 In the evening, the detectives return and interrogate both Hélène and Charles, who denies having even heard of the man before.

-Later, Hélène finds a photograph of Pégala in her husband's jacket pocket with his name and address on the back.
+Later, Hélène finds in her husband's jacket pocket a photograph of Pégala with the victim's name and address on the back.
 After burning it, she joins her family in the garden, looking tenderly at Charles.
 When the two detectives show up again, Charles tells Hélène that he loves her and goes to speak to the men.
-In the last shot, presumably seen from Charles's point of view, the camera moves back from Hélène and their son while zooming in on them, implying that Charles is taken away from them.
-Which means he surrenders to the police for the murder.
+In the last shot, presumably seen from Charles' point of view, the camera moves back from Hélène and their son while zooming in on them, implying that Charles has surrendered to the police.